10 Tips Every WordPress Blogger Needs

 Most bloggers believe that if they produce remarkable content on a regular basis their blog will achieve their goals.
 The reality is that this isn’t the full picture.

 While many of these tips may seem too technical for you, it’s important to read through them to understand the tradeoffs involved in how you set up your blog.
-Prospective readers’ first decisions about reading your content are more influenced by your blog design and speed.
+Prospective readers’ first decisions about whether or not to read your content are more influenced by your blog design and speed.
 (Don’t take my word for it, here’s research on design.)

 - Measure blog speed.
 Your pages should load in under two seconds and at most three seconds.
-Vogelpohl recommended using WebPageTest.org to assess your blog’s speed and Jackson suggested P3 Plugin Performance Profiler to see what’s eating up your performance.
+Vogelpohl recommended using WebPageTest.org to assess your blog’s speed.
 After checking the speed, determine which elements slow your page down.
 Each flagged item may require different corrective actions but the process is additive.

 - Select your blog host with care.
 Ideally, your host should be dedicated or VPS (a Virtual Private Server) with a strong SLA (service level agreement) and resource guarantee.
 As an alternative, select a host who is specifically dedicated to managing WordPress since they understand WordPress issues.
 Jackson pointed out that one issue with shared hosting is that your website is at the mercy of other sites’ problems.
 Specifically, Jackson pointed out that denial of service attacks on another site could cause yours to go dark.